muquit/privategpt/README.md

 using the power of LLMs.

 options:
   -h, --help         show this help message and exit --hide-source, -S  Use this flag to disable printing of source documents
                      used for answers.
   --mute-stream, -M  Use this flag to disable the streaming StdOut callback
                      for LLMs.
-  --model MODEL, -m MODEL
+  --model, -m MODEL  Specify the model to use.
+Defaults to the value set in
-                        Specify the model to use.
-Defaults to the value set in config.py.
+                     config.py.
 ```

 # Screenshot of the web ui